apiraino/apiraino.github.io/_posts/2019-05-09-gtk-rs-first-experience.md

 ## Day 3

-Unfortunately I could not participate due to previous arrangements in real life.
+Unfortunately I could not participate as I was offlined due to previous arrangements.

 ## Day 4